DarkVanityOfLight/smt2-string-benchmarks/README.md

 For checking how to use run:
 `python3 dataparser.py --help`

-### Tagging
-Tags can be generated using the tag_util and the originial smt2 dataset.
-Assume the originial problem set is in `benchmarks`
-- Add `tags.json` files to indicate tags on files/folders

 ## Requirments
 Each script is written using python 3.12, other versions might still work.